avinashchavan19/healthcare-data-analysis-sql/README.md

 ## 📌 Objective

-Analyze healthcare data to identify revenue drivers, high-value patients, and doctor performance for better business decision-making.
+Analyze healthcare data to identify revenue drivers, high-value patients, and doctor performance to support hospital decision-making.
 ---

 ## 🛠 Tools Used